EmaSuriano/gatsby-starter-mate/README.md

 Simply import the icons you want to use either `@fortawesome/free-brands-svg-icons` or `@fortawesome/free-solid-svg-icons` and export them inside the `ICONS` array.
 They get loaded as soon as the app starts.

-### Modifying the Sections 📥
+### Modifying the Sections

 This starter by default provides 4 different sections:

-- Landing: your name, roles and social links.
+- Landing: your name, roles, and social links.
 - About: information about yourself plus the image on the side.
 - Projects: summary of the projects you worked on.
 - Writing: articles from Medium you wrote (this will be visible only if you specify a Medium user).

 In case you want to change the order, remove or even add new sections.
-You can do it by using the feature of [Theme Shadowing](https://www.gatsbyjs.com/docs/how-to/plugins-and-themes/shadowing/) and create a file inside `src/gatsby-theme-mate/templates/Home.js` and have total control on what you want to render.
+You can do it by using the feature of [Theme Shadowing](https://www.gatsbyjs.com/docs/how-to/plugins-and-themes/shadowing/) and create a file inside `src/gatsby-theme-mate/templates/Home.js` and have total control over what you want to render.
 This will be an example of swapping between the About and Projects section.

 ```jsx
 import React from 'react';